Advances in Molecular Spectroscopy

 Sensitivity of Photoelectric Polarimeters

-A Simple Grating-Prism Dispersive Arrangement whichProvides Improved Resolution over a wide Spectral Range
+A Simple Grating-Prism Dispersive Arrangement whichPiovides Improved Resolution over a wide Spectral Range

 An Automatic Recording Spectropolarimeter for the Visible and Ultraviolet